 |3 for 1 stock split||

-A 3 for 1 stock split results in three times the number of shares at one third the price.
-The holder of an option contact will have three times as many contracts at one third the strike price.
+A 3 for 1 stock split results in 3 times the number of shares at 1/3 the price.
+The holder of an option contract will have 3 times as many contracts at 1/3 the strike price.

 |4 for 3 stock split||